IanWold/Metalsharp/Metalsharp.Documentation/tutorial-website.md

 ### Website Content

-We'll write our website in Markdown, and the first file we'll need is `index.md`, which will be translated to `index.html` by Metalsharp.
-We will first need to create a project folder (let's call it `MyProject`), and in there we'll include a `Site` folder for all the content of the website - that's where `index.md` will go.
+We'll write our website content in Markdown.
+The first file we need is `index.md`, which Metalsharp will translate to `index.html`.
+Let's create a project folder — we'll call it `MyProject` — and inside it a `Site` folder to hold all of the site's content.
+That's where `index.md` will go.

 ```plaintext
 MyProject